nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Adding a cheese into CHIM.
     1. Prerequisites:
         - Arguments are valid and compulsory parameters are provided.
-        - If manufacture_date is given , it must be any date up to current date , not in the future.
+        - If `MANUFACTURE_DATE` is given , it must be any date up to current date , not in the future.
-        - If manufacture_date is not given, it defaults to current date.
+        - If `MANUFACTURE_DATE` is not given, it defaults to current date.
-        - expiry_date if given must occur after manufacture_date.
+        - `EXPIRY_DATE` if given must occur after manufacture_date.

     2. Test case: `addcheese t/Gruyere q/4`.